Adult Healing Retreat

 Ted Riskin, LCSW

-Ted is a psychotherapist specializing in relationship issues and cognitive therapy.
-Along with certifications in Core Energetics, hypnotherapy, Breath Therapy, Internal Family Systems, and EMDR, he is certified in Holotropic Breathwork by Stanislav Grof, MD.
-He served for five years as President of the Association for Holotropic Breathwork International and is currently on the Institute of Core Energetics faculty.
-He has practiced meditation for the past 40 years and has been active in the human development movement for the past 35.
-He has lived in Asheville, NC since 2012, where he maintains a private practice and facilitates ecstatic dance.
+Along with certifications in Core Energetics, hypnotherapy, Breath Therapy, Internal Family Systems, and EMDR, Ted is certified in Holotropic Breathwork by Stanislav Grof, MD.
+He served for five years as President of the Association for Holotropic Breathwork International and for ten years on the Institute of Core Energetics faculty.
+He has practiced meditation for the past 44 years and has been active in the human development movement for the past 39.
+A resident of Asheville, NC since 2012, he maintains a private practice there, teaches an online IFS course for practitioners, offers group Ketamine Assisted Psychotherapy, and facilitates ecstatic dance.

 Julia co-started, and has been directing programs and running ReTribe for the past 10 years.
 Julia has been a staff member of the Wayfinder Experience, a fantasy roleplaying and improvisational theater camp for teens, for the past 14 years, and leads the adult Wayfinder program at Omega Institute.
 She has been staff at the IBme (Inward Bound Mindfulness Education) teen meditation retreats in Virginia.
 She is certified in Integral Breath Therapy as well as Energy Medicine and she teaches yoga and leads Kirtan (Sanskrit Chanting).
 She graduated from the University of Vermont in 2009 with a degree in Sociology and Music, with a focus on intentional community living.